bartoszlenar/Validot/docs/DOCUMENTATION.md

   - executing the validation logic directly:
     - [Rule](#rule) - executes a custom predicate.
     - [RuleTemplate](#ruletemplate) and all of the [built-in rules](#rules) - executes predefined piece of logic.
-  - executing the validation logic wrapped in the nested scope according to some logic:
+  - executing the validation logic wrapped in another [specification](#specification), in the way dependent on the scope value type:
     - [Member](#member) - executes specification on the model's member.
     - [AsModel](#asmodel) - executes specification on the model.
     - [AsCollection](#ascollection) - executes specification on each item of the collection type model.